-As Italian dinner recipes go, this one is a winner.
+As Instant pot Italian beef dinners go, this one is a winner.
 The flavors are similar to lasagna.
-We can’t stop eating it!
+We can’t stop eating it.

 NOTE: The balsamic vinegar is an important ingredient in this recipe so be sure you have some on hand, it brings that rich, signature Italian flavor to the meal.
 If you are out of balsamic vinegar do NOT substitute other vinegars like red wine or apple cider vinegar, the flavor will become too acid and not pleasant.